spacemonkey001github/ShoppingList/README.md

 # ShoppingList
-Shopping List Exercise from "The Complete Web Developer Course"by Andrei Neagoie (Udemy)
+Shopping List Exercise from "The Complete Web Developer Course"by Andrei Neagoie (Udemy).<br>
 <a href="https://spacemonkey001github.github.io/ShoppingList/"> Click here for the link </a>